porterjamesj/website/content/blog/wedding-videobooth.md

 ## From one color to three

-The videos above were done with one red lightbulb from a local hardware store.
-We initially tried to detect it by configuring tracking.js to find red blobs, but this didn't work.
-It turns out that colored bulbs bright enough that a webcam just sees them as white, we had to configure tracking.js to find white blobs.
+The videos above used a red lightbulb.
+To detect it, we first tried configuring tracking.js to just find red blobs, but this didn't work.
+Colored bulbs are bright enough that a webcam just sees them as white, so we had to configure tracking.js to find white blobs instead.

-Unfortunately, we wanted guests to be able to draw with multiple colors, so just finding white blobs with tracking.js wouldn't work, since it doesn't distinguish between different colored bulbs.
+We wanted guests to be able to draw with multiple bulbs of different colors, so just finding white blobs wouldn't work for the final product, since it would prevent us from distinguishing e.g. a red blob from a blue one.
+Our next challenge was figuring out how to do this.

-This meant our next challenge was to be able to distinguish bulbs of different colors from each other.

 We ended up getting red, green, and blue LED bulbs.
 Our plan for telling the three colors apart involved the subtle "corona" of light that surrounds colored bulbs in the webcam.
-Looking at the videos above, you can see that the while the bulb itself looks white, the background pixels immediately surrounding it look pretty red.
-So the initial algorithm we wrote for distinguishing them was:
+Looking at the videos above, you can see that the while the body of the bulb looks white, the background pixels surrounding it look pretty red.
+We took advantage of this in our initial algorithm for telling the three bulbs apart:

 1. Configure tracking.js to find all white blobs in each frame of video.
 2. For each blob:
-    1. Add up the R, G, and B values of all the pixels in it, ignoring all of the white pixels (so we're only considering the bulb's immediate surroundings, and not the bulb itself).
+    1. Add up the R, G, and B values of all the pixels in it, ignoring all of the white pixels (so we're only considering the bulb's surroundings, and not the bulb itself).
-    2. Take the total for each color and compute how "over-represented" it is by subtracting the totals for the other two colors.
+    2. Compute how "over-represented" each color is by subtracting the total values for the other two colors from the total of the color in question.
 3. Label the green bulb as the blob in which green is the most over-represented, the red bulb as the one in which red is the most over-represented, etc.

-This did not work out as planned:
+This did not work very well:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_blue_green_not_working.mp4"></video>

 The problem was that the bulbs were too bright, so they illuminated each other, which made them harder to tell apart.
-The brightness also caused other problems:
+The brightness of the bulbs also caused other problems:

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_face_confusion.mp4"></video>